knightmoves-curriculum/advanced-c-sharp/lessons/054-async-tests/README.md

 In the coding exercise you will test an asynchronous method.

 ## Main Points
-- XUnit supports testing asynchronous methods by allowing test methods to return Task or Task<T>, ensuring proper async execution and awaiting of results.
+- XUnit supports testing asynchronous methods by allowing test methods to return Task ensuring proper async execution and awaiting of results.

 ## Suggested Coding Exercise
 - Have students test an asynchronous method.